ByrnorOCount/project_emberward/README.md

 # Emberward clone that highlights A* search

+Move mouse over map and press the piece placement key (default is: no toggle, just left-click to place pieces).

+Press T to toggle tower placement and use 1/2/3 to pick tower type and place towers on player-placed tiles.

+Click "Start Wave" in the right sidebar to spawn the next wave.

+Pan/zoom with right mouse drag + mousewheel (or +/- keys).

 ## Flow recap

 Start Menu → click Play → calls start_new_run() → goes to Map Screen